God is here! As we his people

 Ideas for use

-Peter Main notes that a stipulation of the commission was that the words should fit Cyril Taylor’s tune Abbot’s Leigh (StF 410) “which it does beautifully”, says Peter.
-In the British Methodist Church, at least, Abbot’s Leigh has become more associated with the hymn Lord, your Church on earth is seeking (StF 410), which is perhaps one reason why the editors have chosen to use Henry Smart’s tune Bethany instead (as did the editors of StF’s predecessor, Hymns & Psalms).
+Peter Main has written to StF+ to say that a stipulation of the commission was that the words should fit Cyril Taylor’s tune Abbot’s Leigh (StF 410) “which it does beautifully”, says Peter.
+In the British Methodist Church, at least, Abbot’s Leigh has become more associated with the hymn Lord, your Church on earth is seeking (StF 410), which is perhaps one reason why the Singing the Faith editors have chosen to use Henry Smart’s tune Bethany instead (as did the editors of StF’s predecessor, Hymns & Psalms).

 Maureen Harris notes, in The Canterbury Dictionary of Hymnology, that this hymn ”reminds us of the presence of God within the physical surroundings of the church.
 Few other hymns focus on the familiar furniture of the church, ‘table, font and pulpit’, but they are used here partly as symbols of stability that identify a place of worship.”

-More broadly, the hymn writer Brian Wren* suggests that Pratt Green “counters nervous, unscriptural requests for God to ‘be with us’ with a ringing affirmation echoing Wesley’s ‘Present we know thou art’”.
-That line is from Charles Wesley’s hymn, “Jesus, we look to thee” – not included in Singing the Faith but available in Hymns & Psalm #760:
+More broadly, the hymn writer Brian Wren* suggests that Pratt Green “counters nervous, unscriptural requests for God to ‘be with us’ with a ringing affirmation of Wesley’s ‘Present we know thou art’”.
+That line is from Charles Wesley’s hymn, “Jesus, we look to thee” – not included in Singing the Faith but available in Hymns & Psalms #760:

 Present we know thou art,